microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcfrontlineserviceplan-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [cloudPcFrontLineServicePlan](../resources/cloudpcfrontlineserviceplan.md) object.
+Get the properties and relationships of a [cloudPcFrontLineServicePlan](../resources/cloudpcfrontlineserviceplan.md) object.

 ## Permissions